How Forwarders Win with AI Document Automation

 At freightmate Ai, we’ve seen forwarders of all sizes roll out automation successfully.
 The ones that thrive follow a few consistent patterns.
 Here are four best practices to help your team implement AI document automation with confidence.

-AI can look polished in demos with clean examples, but real forwarding is far more complex.
-Document formats vary by provider, exceptions happen often, and demos cannot show whether integrations actually work.
+AI can look convincing in controlled examples, but real forwarding is far more complex.
+Document formats vary by provider, and exceptions are common.

-This is where you learn whether the automation performs in your real environment, not just in a demo.
+This is where you learn whether the solution holds up in real conditions, not just in theory.

 Check for Hidden Manual Work